lmissbach/MCC_OAG_code/README.md

 # MCC_OAG_code
 This private repo tracks the progress on scraping OAG

+### 13/03 checkpoint
+Today i worked on setting chromedriver -> Selenium needs to work with chromedriver because Selenium itself doesn't directly interact with web browsers like Google.
+It uses a driver specific to each browser to communicate and control the browser. chromedriver is the link between Selenium commands and Google Chrome's actions.
+Where I pick up from next time: now my Chromedriver and my google are the same version but i still get error messages in the script, next time i work on debugging

-13/03 : Goal, try to run for 1 month within one country , january 2015.
+Goal, try to run for 1 month within one country , january 2015.
-Start writing script to prompt withing country flight and see how it works How quickly can we do these prompts
+Start writing script to prompt within country flight and see how it works How quickly can we do these prompts
 Trying code out on SkyScanner website https://www.skyscanner.de/?previousCultureSource=COOKIE&redirectedFrom=www.skyscanner.net
 Using python for now